ahemphill/Strava-Design-Challenge/README.md

 #### Requirements
 - Git
 - PHP 5.4
-- An internect-connected client which supports sessionStorage, DOMContentLoaded and CSS3
+- An internet-connected client which is logged in to Strava and supports sessionStorage, DOMContentLoaded and CSS3
-- Logged in to Strava

 #### Steps
 1. In a shell, run: